Date of Award:

 Although there was a very definite difference in the number of arithmetic units completed by the three groups there was not a corresponding difference in the amount of change in achievement level.

 Bennett, Ronald C., "The Comparative Effects of Two Reinforcement Schedules Applied to Groups in Teaching Arithmetic Skills" (1972).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5672.